davidcoh464/Computer-graphics/README.md

 In the renderer package we get to the final production of the image:
-The camera class sends the ray of each pixel to Ray Tracer and checks its cut with some geometric shape in the 3D spaceand defines its color accordingly, there is also a calculation to check if there is a shadow of another shape and also adds to the color of the shape The existing lights in his environment
+The camera class sends the ray of each pixel to Ray Tracer and checks its cut with some geometric shape in the 3D space and defines its color accordingly, there is also a calculation to check if there is a shadow of another shape and also adds to the color of the shape The existing lights in his environment